arangodb/docs/3.7/graphs-satellite-graphs.md

 Why use a SatelliteGraph?
 -------------------------

-When doing joins involving graph traversals, shortest path or k-shortest paths computations in an ArangoDB cluster, data has to be exchanged between different cluster nodes.
+When doing queries in an ArangoDB cluster, data has to be exchanged between different cluster nodes if the data is sharded and therefore residing on multiple nodes.
 In particular graph traversals are usually executed on a Coordinator, because they need global information.
 This results in a lot of network traffic and potentially slow query execution.